 There is a basic respect which all people deserve, just because they are human beings.
 Based on their attitudes and actions, respect for them may increase or decrease.

-Still, it is the giver regardless of the receiver's attitudes and actions, who makes the decision to show respect or disrespect.
+Still, it is the giver regardless of the receiver's attitudes and actions, who determines whether there will or will be not be a show of respect.
 Usually people give what they have.

 What about the premise that respect must be earned?